How to Protect Your Email Account

 Graphical user interface with a binary code backdrop

-Although it may be apparent, many individuals reuse passwords across all of their accounts.
+Although it may be apparent, many individuals reuse passwords across all their accounts.
 Despite its apparent convenience, this poses a significant risk.
-If you use the same password for all of your accounts, a cybercriminal who obtains your email address and password may access all of your accounts.
+If you use the same password for all your accounts, a cybercriminal who obtains your email address and password may access all of your accounts.

 Best Secure Email Services